christyheaton/PyLadies_Presentation/slides.md

 IMAGE

-## Problems!

-Points of interest weren’t what we needed.
+## Points of interest weren’t what we needed.

 IMAGE

-## Problems!

-Large rivers were missing.
+## Large rivers were missing.

 IMAGE

-## Problems!

-All place names had to be in English
+## All place names had to be in English

 IMAGE

-## Problems!

-Customer needs kept changing.
+## Customer needs kept changing.

 IMAGE

-## Fixes
+# Fixes

-Used FME Universal Translator.
+## Used FME Universal Translator.

-## Fixes

-Split tables and modified script.
+## Split tables and modified script.

-## Fixes

-Took smaller roads from Line table.
+## Took smaller roads from Line table.

-## Fixes

-Changed tags on roads and water.
+## Changed tags on roads and water.

-## Fixes

-Used Points of Interest from customer list.
+## Used Points of Interest from customer list.

-## Fixes

-Obtained place names from another source.
+## Obtained place names from another source.